 - Provides clear information on Title IX and student rights on campus.
 Created by and for students.

-- Developed by a White House task force this website provides information on how to find a crisis service, student rights and how to file a complaint amongst other topics.
+- Developed by a White House task force this website provides information on how to find a crisis service, student rights, and how to file a complaint.

 - National website that provides statistics, information and resources

 Monday-Friday, 9 a.m. – 5 p.m.